-'''

 int evWrite(int handle, const uint32_t buffer)

-'''

-However, there is a complication when writing to a buffer that one does not run into when writing to a file or socket.
-Unlike a file which grows as one writes or a socket that will take any amount of data, the buffer, that the caller provides to contain what is written, is of fixed size.
-Thus it is convenient to keep track of how much has already been written, before continuing to write more.
+However, there is a complication when writing to a buffer that does not occur when writing to a file or socket.
+Unlike a file which grows as one writes or a socket that will take any amount of data, the buffer that the caller provides to contain what is written, is of fixed size.
+Thus an error can be returned if the amount of data written exceeds the buffer size; therefore, it is convenient to keep track of how much has already been written, before continuing to write more.
 This can be done through the following new routine:

-'''

 int evGetBufferLength(int handle, uint64_t length)

-'''